 - this field is not available for the issue type (e.g.Epic name field is available to Epic issue type only)

 ✏️ If you can't find a field on the card fields list, it means that:

-- that kind of field is not supported by Miro (e.g. color custom field);
+- that kind of field is not supported by Miro (e.g. color type custom field)

 - the field is not associated with your Jira instance.
 Please see the Atlassian guide for Configuring custom field contexts for more information.
 Please read Possible issues with Jira cards and Jira add-on.

 Search options, JQL search